COVID In NYC: In Response To New Restrictions, Staten Island Restaurant Declares Itself An 'Autonomous Zone'

 When an orange zone is established, certain non-essential businesses close, restaurants get reduced to delivery and takeout only, and houses of worship must limit capacity to 25 people.

 “It’s for the safety of everyone because everybody is coming in there and that’s why people are getting sick.
 People aren’t wearing masks, so I feel like they have to do what they have to do.
-It might be inconvenient, we’re used to doing these things, but these people protesting and fighting about this makes no sense,” New Dorp resident Serena Alston said.
+It might be inconvenient, we’re used to doing these things, but these people protesting and fighting about this, it just makes no sense,” New Dorp resident Serena Alston said.

+Manhattan dodged micro-cluster designations until Wednesday.
+While there are no orange zones yet, the first yellow zone is mapped out and active.
+It’s precautionary, a head’s up before the shutdowns of orange.

+It stretches from 133rd Street up to 187th Street and includes most of Washington Heights and some of Harlem.

 The city and the state insist the zones, when applied previously in Brooklyn and Queens, worked to beat back the virus and it’s a necessary step.